 My German language journey and the lessons I have learnt Language learning is a marathon, not a sprint.
 This simple but effective expression rings true on many levels and is at the heart of my language learning philosophy.
 Learning a new language is like embarking on an open ocean, with several thousand miles separating ourselves […]

 You may want to learn German and wonder how long it will take to become fluent.
 This question I have heard many times, and there is not one single answer.
-Assuming you would like to learn German and not live in a German-speaking country, regular German lessons with a native speaking German tutor are essential. […]
+Learning German Assuming you would like to learn German and not live in a German-speaking country, regular German lessons with a native-speaking German tutor are […]

 Concentration during an online German course

 You may find it hard to concentrate during your online German course.
 Rest assured, you are not alone.
-Hence I would like to share some tips on improving concentration: Course time is your time.
+Hence I would like to share some tips on improving concentration: Time management Course time is your time.
 You’ve signed up for the course to learn German.
-Make sure it is not going to waste and make the most […]
+Make sure it is not going to waste, and make […]

 Get comfortable writing in German

 Writing emails to coworkers, WhatsApp messages to friends or posting on social media is part of using your German language skills.
 It can be daunting, and here are a few tips on overcoming your reluctance.
-Make use of words you already know.
-If you would like to talk about your niece, for example, and the […]
+Starting out writing in German Make use of words you already know.
+If you would like to talk about your […]

-After a few German lessons, you are bound to have the desire to say: I do not understand.
+After a few German lessons, you will want to say: I do not understand.
 Saying it in German is even better.
 The verb ‘to understand’ in German is ‘verstehen’.
-The conjugation of the verb in the present tense is as follows: ich verstehe du verstehst er/sie/es versteht wir verstehen ihr […]
+The conjugation of the verb in the present tense is as follows: ich verstehe du verstehst er/sie/es versteht wir verstehen ihr versteht sie/Sie verstehen I […]

 Neujahrsvorsätze